Top Ten Greatest Battles in History

 It's not always about the bloodiest battles.
 Sometimes it's about the importance of the battle

-I believe if it was not for that victory Europe would have been run by a despot from France who thought of nothing more than promoting his family to posts that they were not suited and did not care what what the locals thought.
+I believe if it was not for that victory, Europe would have been run by a despot from France who thought of nothing more than promoting his family to posts that they were not suited and did not care of what the locals thought.

-Whilst Napolean was a Great General and leader of men it was purely Frances wishes to be a super Power which they never really aspired to despite seval attempts to.
+Whilst Napoleon was a Great General and leader of men, it was purely Frances wishes to be a superpower which they never really aspired, despite several attempts to.

 Six minutes to destroy the heart of the greatest fleet ever assembled...
 And shatter the dreams of worldwide empire associated with this fleet.

 Winning this battle changed everything in the Pacific theater.
 The victory made it much easier for the U.S. to focus on the European theater.

 The Norman victory at the Battle of Hastings in 1066 was the last successful invasion of England--and the first and only since the Roman conquest a thousand years earlier.
 Its aftermath established a new feudal order that ensured that England would adopt the political and social traditions of continental Europe, rather than those of Scandinavia.
 The single battle also gained the country's crown for the Norman leader William.

 The battle itself was not great as William had a massive advantage with his heavily armed mounted knights against Saxon troops who had little training and had just forced marched halfway across England.
 It was afterwards that makes the battle historic.
 The Normans brought with them the feudal system of government and much of our language.
 They brought England into the political stage of Western Europe.

 Hastings was not, as many people believe, the last time England was invaded nor was it the last time England saw war on its home ground.
 The English Civil war and William of Orange's "invasion" are two good examples.